HandrewOltenish/Godot_Projects/Readme.md

 89. Worked on the mobile version: rotating the RayCast 3D around its Y axis does not work.
 90. Worked on the PC version.
 Tested health bar depletion by decreasing the size of the rectangle every second.
 When the size reaches 0 a UI screen pops up with the button "Try again".
 91. Created the Inventory scene, and instantiated it to the World scene.
 The intended use is pressing the "I" key to open/close the inventory, however right now it is not working.
+92. Worked on Treearock mobile version since I am away from home.
+The "Left" or "Right" button rotate the character and the raycast accordingly.